abunchofnerds-25/ccollections/README.md

 **Duplicate routes:** Registering the same method and pattern more than once is permitted and succeeds each time, but only the first registered handler is ever invoked (first-wins policy).
 There is no error or warning for duplicate registrations.

-**Middleware limit:** Each router (the root router for global middleware, and each sub-router) caps its own middleware chain at 32 entries, enforced at registration time -- `chttpsvr_use` / `chttpsvr_router_use` return `ccol_not_permitted` (without adding the entry) on the call that would exceed the cap for that router.
+**Middleware limit:** Each router (the root router for global middleware, and each sub-router) caps its own middleware chain at 32 entries, enforced at registration time; `chttpsvr_use` / `chttpsvr_router_use` return `ccol_not_permitted` (without adding the entry) on the call that would exceed the cap for that router.
 Separately, dispatch time also enforces a combined cap of 32 for the effective chain of a given request (global middleware + the matched router's own middleware); since each side of that sum can independently reach 32, the combined count can still exceed 32 even when neither router hit its own registration-time cap, in which case the server responds with `500 Internal Server Error` on the affected request.
 In practice the limit is generous and is not expected to be reached.

 **Root-router shadowing:** Routes registered directly on the server (via `chttpsvr_register_handler` / `chttpsvr_register_streaming_handler`) are part of the root router, which is always evaluated before any sub-router.
 A root-level route whose path conflicts with a sub-router pattern will always win, regardless of registration order.
 Avoid registering root-level routes whose paths overlap with a sub-router's prefix and pattern combination.

 ### Streaming Handlers

-Routing happens as soon as headers are parsed, before any body byte is read -- an unmatched route is rejected immediately without ever reading the body it's about to discard, and a matched route (buffered or streaming) is handed to the server's `ctpool` right away, regardless of body size.
+Routing happens as soon as headers are parsed, before any body byte is read; an unmatched route is rejected immediately without ever reading the body it's about to discard, and a matched route (buffered or streaming) is handed to the server's `ctpool` right away, regardless of body size.
 The reactor thread's job is therefore O(1) per request: it never blocks reading a large or slow body.
-The worker thread that picks up the request reads the body itself, batch by batch, directly off the socket via the same Content-Length/chunked framing logic the reactor would otherwise use -- there is no temp file and no whole-body pre-buffering anywhere in the path.
+The worker thread that picks up the request reads the body itself, batch by batch, directly off the socket via the same Content-Length/chunked framing logic the reactor would otherwise use; there is no temp file and no whole-body pre-buffering anywhere in the path.

 For a **buffered** handler, the worker reads the entire body into one growable buffer before invoking the handler, so `chttpsvr_req_body` still returns the complete body in one call.
 For a **streaming** handler, the worker hands each batch to `chttpsvr_req_read` as it arrives, so the handler can act on data before the rest of the body has even reached the server: